Cultural Anthropology course

 - Joseph: He wound up being forced as a slave into another country and culture.
 He kept his faith and lived in such a wise way that he rose to a position of power.
 (Genesis 37-50)

-- Daniel: Living in Babylon during the exile period, he kept his faith while also being a person of influence in the Babylonian government.
+- Daniel: Living in Babylon during the exile period, Daniel kept his faith while also being a person of influence in the Babylonian government.

 Reverse culture shock and how to copy with it at home - AbbeyRoad programs